invio/Invio.Extensions.DependencyInjection/README.md

 }
 ```

 This lambda works well for trivial dependencies, but what if the creation of `ExampleService` was complex?
 Perhaps it requires a few dependencies that are defined in your `IServiceProvider` as well as some decisions based upon configuration defined in `appsettings.json` that have been modularized into [Microsoft's Options framework](https://docs.asp.net/en/latest/fundamentals/configuration.html)?
-It could become unwieldly, like this:
+It could become unwieldy, like this:

 ```csharp
 // Complex implementationFactory example